grafana/grafana/docs/sources/troubleshooting/send-panel-to-grafana-support/index.md

    ![Support panel](/static/img/docs/troubleshooting/grafana-support-panel.png)

-1. To send the panel data to Grafana Labs via Github:
+1. To send the panel data to Grafana Labs via GitHub:

    a.
-Click **Copy for Github**.
+Click **Copy for GitHub**.

    b.
 In the [Grafana/Grafana](https://github.com/grafana/grafana) repository, create an issue and paste the contents of the support dashboard.